Exteriors

 Types of Home Additions

-ADU stands for “accessory dwelling unit.”
-The structure can be either completely separate from a home but on the same property or connected to the main house but with its own entrance.
+Accessory dwelling units or ADUs are structures that can be either completely separate from a home but on the same property or connected to the main house but with its own entrance.
 ADUs function as independent homes and are usually the size of a studio or one-bedroom apartment.
 They have full kitchens, bathrooms, and sometimes even laundry.
 ADUs are great for hosting, renting, and multi-generational living.

 Conventional Home Addition